toddler plate with iron rich foods

 • Peanut butter or almond butter spread on crackers or toast

-I hope these food tables and ideas for iron rich meals and snacks for toddlers are helpful!
-What iron rich foods does your toddler like?
+What iron-rich foods does your toddler like?
 Say hi in a comment below and let me know!

 Leave a Reply